 Pierre de Coubertin, founder of the modern Olympic Games describes rowing as “the most complete sport that one could imagine”.
 At Monmouth we are fortunate enough to be able to partake in such a sport on one of the best stretches of river in the UK for rowing in a most beautiful part of the country.

-Rowing starts at Monmouth School in the summer of Form II through the Junior Rowing Club (JRC) where boys get a taste of the sport on Fridays after school.
-Then from Lent term of the third form onwards, boys can choose rowing as their games option.
-If they wish to do so, boys are encouraged to join or continue in the JRC in the Michaelmas term of form III.
+Rowing starts at Monmouth School in the summer of Form II through the Junior Rowing Club (JRC) where boys get a taste of the sport in one after school per week.
+From the following Lent term of the third form onwards, boys can choose rowing as their games option.
+If they wish to do so, boys are encouraged to join or continue in the JRC in the Michaelmas term of Form III.
 For obvious safety reasons, boys are expected to be confident swimmers and a swimming test as well as a capsize drill will be performed during Lent term.

 We encourage boys to learn to both scull and row and place great emphasis on teamwork as well as personal development.
-Crews compete at local and national events including Henley Royal Regatta and we regularly take boys on training camps, often abroad, most recently to Seville in Spain and previously to Belgium and the South of France.
+Crews compete at local and national events including Henley Royal Regatta and we regularly take boys on training camps, often abroad.

 Recent illustrious old boys include Tom Lucy who, after winning a Gold Medal at the World Junior Rowing Championships, went on to represent GB at the Beijing Olympics where his VIII claimed silver.
 Other former internationals include Steve Pearson, Robin Williams (now coach of the current Olympic Champion women’s pair) and of course Lord Moynihan, cox of the Moscow Olympics bronze medal VIII.
 And Old Monmothian, Laurence Harvey coxed Isis in the 159th BNY Mellon Boat Race.

 Monmouth is fortunate to have an extremely experienced coaching team comprising: